qoijjj/hardened-images/docs/README.md

 # Post-install

 After installation, [yafti](https://github.com/ublue-os/yafti) will open.
-Make sure to follow the steps listed carefully and read the directions closely.
+Follow the steps listed carefully and read the directions closely.

 Then follow the [POSTINSTALL-README](POSTINSTALL-README.md).